nuta/operating-system-in-1000-lines/website/en/08-exception.md

 ## Exception Handler

 Now let's write your first exception handler!
-Here's the entry point of the exception handler to be regisq  tered in the `stvec` register:
+Here's the entry point of the exception handler to be registered in the `stvec` register:

 ```c:kernel.c
 __attribute__((naked))